bkaddoum/bkaddoum/README.md

   <a href="[Twitter URL]">Twitter</a>
 </p>

-Here is a professional, technical, and clean version in English for your GitHub Profile README.

-I have structured it to highlight your transition into Data Security and IAM while keeping your cybersecurity "Ethical Hacker" roots visible.

-Option 1: Professional & Impactful (Recommended)
-This version clearly shows your expertise in protecting data and managing identities.

-Markdown
 # Hi there!
 I'm [Your Name] 👋

 ## 🛡️ Cybersecurity Professional | Data Security & IAM 🔐